sirkapil/nehu/pages/birthday.md

 + I wish you soon become self independent in life and never need anyone to depend on. ✌
 + I wish you keep dancing and singing your favorite songs. (sad songs nhi sunne hain aur unpr dance bhi nhi 😆)
 + I wish your wishes become reality. (make a few wishes for me too.😆)
-+ I wish you keep spreading happiness in others life forever😊
++ I wish you keep spreading happiness in others life forever.😊
 + I wish your madness keep alive surroundings.😎 (velli kudi 🙈)
-+ I wish you never give up on your goals in life.💪
++ I wish you teach me a few more words, awyn hee .💪
 + I wish you get sooo much love from those all whom you love.❤
 + I wish you remain unchanged, (Aise hee sweet si achhi ho, just don't ever change.)